GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 Such parameter block buffers are primarily useful when you need to share the same data between multiple materials.
 Instead of accessing parametes individually through **Material** or **GpuParams**, you would instead create a **GpuParamBlockBuffer** object, populate it, and then bind to **Material** or **GpuParams**.

 When we talked about them earlier we have shown how to manually create a **GpuParamBlockBuffer** object and write to it by reading the **GpuParamDesc** object of the **GpuProgram**.
 This is cumbersome and requires a lot of boilerplate code.
-A simpler way of creating and populating a parameter block is to use @ref BS_PARAM_BLOCK_BEGIN, @ref BS_PARAM_BLOCK_ENTRY and @ref BS_PARAM_BLOCK_END macros.
+A simpler way of creating and populating a parameter block is to use @BS_PARAM_BLOCK_BEGIN, @BS_PARAM_BLOCK_ENTRY and @BS_PARAM_BLOCK_END macros.
 You simply define the parameter block structure using these macros in C++, to match the structure in HLSL/GLSL code.

 ~~~~~~~~~~~~~{.cpp}
 BS_PARAM_BLOCK_BEGIN(PerCameraParamBlockDef)